 The implementation of clothing collections for the participating volunteers 1–5.

-In this work, the hardest aspect was the challenge to meet all the requirements of patient volunteers, concerning the style of clothing, preferences of materials, colors, sense of beauty, and comfort, which are difficult to attain [
+In this work, the hardest aspect was the challenge to meet all the requirements of patient volunteers, concerning the style of clothing, preferences of materials, colors, sense of beauty, and comfort, which are difficult to attain [6, 7, 8].
+The notion of beauty strictly depends on the choice of the individual.
+Moreover, the colors available for this project were obtained from dyestuffs extracted from very limited types of herbs that support curing particular dermatosis.

 The potential of CAD system components in the field of modern technologies used for clothing design in our project presents a BIOAKOD design collection digitized using the KALEDO STYLE program.
 The numerical entry of the designer's idea allowed, in subsequent stages, to manage the whole process of designing and creating clothing more effectively, taking into account the design and material design phase.
 Every change introduced to this project independently, did not cause, at the same time, the need to regenerate the structure of modified projects.
 The use of such a CAD system solution causes those modifications; for example, modifications regarding the change of the color, the structure of the sleeves, fronts, and so on are available directly.
 This proves a significant acceleration and improvement in the entire process of preparing the implementation and production of clothing from the BIOAKOD collection, favorably affecting the time and costs of its implementation.
 All project “actors” have practically the knowledge available on-line, and thus they plan their next steps accordingly.
 This approach was in line with this project's assumption of the possibility of implementing the BIOAKOD collection in industrial conditions.